 Step 4.
 Collecting the eggs/semen sample

-In the IVF process eggs are usually collected by ultrasound guidance under local anaesthesia.
+In the IVF process eggs are usually collected by ultrasound guidance under local anesthesia.
 This involves a needle being inserted into the scanning probe and into each ovary, facilitating egg pick up.
 Some time a cramping and a small amount of vaginal bleeding can occur after the procedure.

 Around the same time female partner is going through eggs collections; male partner is asked to produce a fresh sample of sperm.
 This is stored for a short time before the sperm are washed and spun at a high speed.
 This is so the healthiest and most active sperm can be selected.
 If you are using donated sperm, it is removed from frozen storage, thawed and prepared in the same way.